 The Kalvarienbergfest in the district of Hernals sits away from the main tourist routes, but still counts as a familiar object on the Viennese Easter market scene.

-You won’t find many tourists here – the Kalvarienbergfest is a much lighter, downmarket version of the more famous Easter markets that grab all the attention.
+You won’t find many tourists here, since the Kalvarienbergfest is the lighter, community relative of the larger Easter markets that grab all the attention.

-So I wouldn’t make a special trip out to visit, not unless you want to delve into a more earthy, realistic side to Vienna: the event does give you a flavour of real life in the city’s outlying districts.
+You might want to visit, though, just to delve into a more earthy, realistic side to Vienna: the event gives you a flavour of life and architecture in the city’s outlying districts.

-And the square at the centre has the rather pretty Kalvarienberg church, whose historical roots go back to at least the early 1300s.
+The square at the centre of the activities also features the rather pretty Kalvarienbergkirche.
+This church’s historical roots go back to at least the early 1300s.

 In fact, the Kalvarienbergfest might be considered the modern successor to the market and entertainments that established themselves here in past centuries to serve both pilgrims and locals.